PragerU: Content

-Race

 Dave Rubin stated in a video that "racism, bigotry, xenophobia, homophobia, and Islamophobia" are "meaningless buzzwords".
 In a video about the alt-right, Michael Knowles argued that it has nothing in common with conservatism and instead is close to leftism, except the left is much larger.

+Historians and political scientists have criticized PragerU's videos for containing misleading claims about topics such as slavery and racism in the United States, immigration, and the history of fascism.
+According to GLAAD, an LGBT media monitoring organization, PragerU also promotes anti-LGBT politics.

-Climate change denial
+Climate change denial and propaganda

-Over a dozen videos promote fossil fuels and dispute the scientific consensus on climate change.
+PragerU promotes fossil fuels while criticizing the use of renewable energy and disputing the scientific consensus on climate change.
 According to the non-profit think tank InfluenceMap, targeted ads posted on Facebook included misleading material that cast doubt on science, framed climatic concerns as ideological and hysteria, and promoted a conspiracy theory that "big government control" is the real motivation behind energy policies to reduce gas emissions.

+PragerU has made claims that renewable energy is harmful to the environment.
+It has promoted "new climate denial", which involves casting doubt on the negative effects of climate change and anti-climate change policies.
+Climate Feedback, Reuters and the Weather Channel have found that their videos promote inaccurate and misleading claims about climate change.

+Gender-affirming care

+In November 2023, PragerU released Detrans: The Dangers of Gender-Affirming Care, a 21-minute film that follows two people who began gender-affirming care in their late teens and then later detransitioned.
+The short film was launched with a $1 million marketing campaign that included a "timeline takeover" on Twitter.
+Detrans was condemned by the president of the Human Rights Campaign, an American LGBTQ advocacy group, who called it "hate-filled propaganda".